The main attributes of inflation targeting

 |Band ends||December 2005||2% – 4%||December 2005|

 In the initial period of inflation targeting, the Czech National Bank used "net" inflation as its main analytical and communicative indicator of inflation.
-The CNB's medium-term inflation target for end-2000 was announced at the same time as the switch to inflation targeting, i.e. in December 1997.
-The central bank committed itself to employing its monetary policy instruments so as to achieve annual net inflation within the 3.5%-5.5% range at the end of 2000.
-To better anchor inflation expectations, the CNB also announced a target range for net inflation of 5.5%-6.5% for end-1998.
-In November 1998, a short-term net inflation target range of 4%-5% was set for end-1999.The CNB Monetary Strategy document published in April 1999 formulated a long-term objective of price stability in terms of net inflation within the 1%-3% range for end-2005.
-In April 2000, a target was set for end-2001 (see the accompanying document: The Setting of the Inflation Target for 2001 (pdf, 114 kB)).
+The CNB's medium-term inflation target for end–2000 was announced at the same time as the switch to inflation targeting, i.e. in December 1997.
+The central bank committed itself to employing its monetary policy instruments so as to achieve annual net inflation within the 3.5%–5.5% range at the end of 2000.
+To better anchor inflation expectations, the CNB also announced a target range for net inflation of 5.5%–6.5% for end–1998.
+In November 1998, a short-term net inflation target range of 4%–5% was set for end–1999.The CNB Monetary Strategy document published in April 1999 formulated a long-term objective of price stability in terms of net inflation within the 1%–3% range for end–2005.
+In April 2000, a target was set for end–2001 (see the accompanying document: The Setting of the Inflation Target for 2001 (pdf, 114 kB)).
 In April 2001, a decision was made to switch to targeting headline inflation (i.e. growth in the total consumer price index) and to expressing the target trajectory for headline inflation by means of a continuous band.
-A band was announced starting in January 2002 at 3%-5% and ending in December 2005 at 2%-4% (see the accompanying document: The Setting of the Inflation Target for 2002-2005 (pdf, 36 kB)).
+A band was announced starting in January 2002 at 3%–5% and ending in December 2005 at 2%–4% (see the accompanying document: The Setting of the Inflation Target for 2002–2005 (pdf, 36 kB)).
 An inflation target of 3% with a tolerance band of one percentage point in either direction was announced for the period from January 2006 (see the accompanying document: The CNB's inflation target from January 2006 (pdf, 76 kB)).
 In March 2007, a new inflation target of 2% was announced with effect from January 2010.
-As before, the CNB will strive to ensure that actual inflation does not differ from the target by more than one percentage point on either side (see the accompanying document: The CNB's new inflation target and changes in monetary policy communication).
+As before, the CNB communicates an uncertainty band of one percentage point in either direction around this point target (see the accompanying document: The CNB's new inflation target and changes in monetary policy communication).

 The CNB bases its assessment of the inflation trend on the statistical data published by the Czech Statistical Office.
 The inflation outturns – which, within the inflation targeting regime, form the basis for both the conduct and retrospective assessment of monetary policy – are thus published by an institution independent of the CNB.
 This arrangement enhances the credibility of inflation targeting.